 Imagine a city with a small-town feel.
 That is what Paris feels like.
-The Seine, a slow-moving river, is revolved around everything.
-Wandering down the cobblestone roads surrounded by history and hearing the most beautiful language you have ever heard.
+The Seine, a slow-moving river, revolves around everything.
+Wander down the cobblestone roads surrounded by history and hear the most beautiful language you have ever heard.
 The architecture of the city, such intricate carvings from the churches to the apartments that line the Seine.
 So many parks to visit with stunning sculptures surrounded by neatly trimmed shrubs and boxwoods.
-Parisians are lounging in the green metal chairs that surround the fountain.
-Smells of chocolate croissants are wafting through the air.
-Lovers embraced with soft pashmina scarves nestled around their necks.
+Parisians lounge in green metal chairs that surround the fountain.
+Smells of chocolate croissants waft through the air.
+Lovers embrace with soft pashmina scarves nestled around their necks.
 Ahh, you can never get enough of Paris.
 Here are the top 10 places to see in Paris, France.

 Jardin des Tuileries

 Jardin des Tuileries was the central garden for the ladies of the royal court.
 It was created by Catherine de’ Medici, especially a favorite spot for the Queen, Marie Antoinette.
 Open spaces to wander and sit with green gardens, tall trees, and sculptures.

 At the fountain, rent a beautiful sailboat to float.

 Wander through the perfectly manicured grass and trees and relax in the green metal chairs found throughout the park.